paolo-vergo/npbayes/NN/Readme.md

 Note that, if new data want to be tested, all can be tweaked straightforwardly by acting on the NN_DataGenerator script.

 # Important note: feeding data to the sampler
-Note that the Data Generator arrange the created data in a particular way, which is the one requested by the sampler: data are saved in .csv format (Data.csv), all in a single line, and another .csv file containing dimensions per season is saved aswell (Dims.csv).
+Note that the Data Generator arranges the created data in a particular way, which is the one requested by the sampler: data are saved in .csv format (Data.csv), all in a single line, and another .csv file containing dimensions per season is saved aswell (Dims.csv).

 # Sampler Interface
 If the aim is only using the sampler, acting on the main.cpp script provided is sufficient.
+On the contrary,

 Data.csv and Dims.csv are provided simply through their paths, the data_parser provided does all the rest automatically.